Local moving companies in Texas

 - Parking permits: Some cities require you to get a parking permit for moving trucks, so check your new local regulations beforehand.

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
-Before you hire a moving company, double-check that they're properly licensed.
+Make sure your moving company is fully licensed before booking.

-- Moving permits: You won’t need a moving permit to settle in Colorado, but it’s a smart idea to look into local parking rules before your move.
+- Moving permits: You won’t need a moving permit to relocate to Colorado, but you should check local parking regulations ahead of moving day.

-- Change of address: Make sure to submit your USPS change of address form at least one week before your move.
-You’ll be able to set your official move date, so your mail will be forwarded to Colorado right on time.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form so all of your mail will get properly forwarded to Colorado.
 Get started here.

 - Moving checklist: Peace of mind is everything.
 With our moving checklist, you can be sure you’re on top of every detail.